WEIBOS, CHINA’S TWITTER-LIKE MICROBLOGS

 Sina’s most intense competition came from Tencent, creator of the QQ microblog service.
 In the early 2010s QQ and Sina were home to China’s most popular microblog platforms and Twitter-style services.
 Baidu and other Chinese Internet companies developed microblog service providers but none of them really took off like Weibo and QQ.
 Weibo succeeded partly because it got off to an early start but also because it combines features of both Twitter and Facebook, with some local elements thrown in.
 As time it was ultimtaely eclipsed b Tencent sites that offered more useful stuff to users.

 Microblogging and Free-Speech in China

-More and more Chinese people are turning to weibos to vent their anger over government corruption, scandals and disasters in a country where authorities maintain a tight grip on the media.
+Many Chinese people turned to weibos to vent their anger over government corruption, scandals and disasters.
+This was unusual in a country where authorities have maintained a tight grip on the media.
 "This is where public opinion is being formed," said Peking University journalism professor Hu Yong.
 Xiao Qiang, media scholar at the University of California at Berkeley, said the weibos made it easier for individuals to speak out, and harder for censors to pinpoint troublemakers."Weibo is a social media platform particularly effective at aggregating micro-opinions into a collective voice," he told AFP.
 [Source: AFP, September 8, 2011]

 Keith B. Richburg wrote in the Washington Post, “The power of microblogging was dramatically illustrated last month by Peng Gaofeng, whose 3-year-old son was abducted in March 2008 in Shenzhen.
 Peng, 32, spent three years searching for the boy and was told by police to give up.
 But after a friend posted the boy’s picture on his microblog, Peng got a tip on Feb.
 1 from Jiangsu province about a boy there who resembled his son.
 Soon, the father and son were reunited.”